yochess2/kings-hand-converter/README.md

 **TODO:**
 - [ ] Testing
 - [ ] Fix HHs with side pots and all-ins
+- [ ] Fix HHs where someone posts (site does not include this line)
 - [ ] Identify More HH bugs

 **Nice to have features:**